randallfine/randallfine.github.io/README.md

 # portfolio

-The HTML and CSS for my portfolio site www.randallfine.github.io
+The assets for my portfolio site www.randallfine.github.io

 files for hosted projects